 by Dr Altaf Ahmad Dar

 (Dr Altaf Ahmad Dar has done doctorate Degree on Peace studies from Pondicherry University.
-He is presently serving as a teacher in the School Education Department, Kashmir.
-Ideas expressed are his personal.)
+He is currently serving the higher education department and is posted in South Kashmir.
+Ideas expressed in this essay are personal.)